KMarino/HapTechSeniorDesign/README.md

 #### Build Included dependencies

+This will build gtest, jsoncpp, and aquila

     make deps

-If you end up with a bunch of untracked files, you can uncheck them out (e.g. `git reset --hard HEAD`).
+If afterwards you end up with a bunch of untracked files, you can uncheck them out (e.g. `git reset --hard HEAD`).
 The binaries will still exist.
 If submodules keep saying 'untracked', e.g.
 `modified: extern/aquila-src (untracked content)`, try